 Arts & Health Coordination Centre in Finland

-Taikusydän is a multisectoral coordination centre and national network for arts, culture and well-being in Finland.
-We work towards connecting the people working across this growing and diverse field.
-The objective of Taikusydän is to make arts and culture a permanent part of well-being services and health and well-being promotion in Finland.
-Taikusydän promotes proposals for actions suggested in the closing report of the national Art and Culture for Well-being programme 2010–2014.
+Taikusydän is a multisectoral coordination centre and national network for arts, culture and wellbeing in Finland.
+We work towards connecting the people working across the growing and diverse field of arts & health.
+The objective of Taikusydän is to make arts and culture a permanent part of wellbeing services and health and wellbeing promotion in Finland.
+Taikusydän Coordination Centre was launched in the end of 2015.

 Taikusydän in a nutshell:

 - Collects and delivers knowledge about good practices, publications, funding possibilities, projects and research.